fodorbalint/PathMaker/README.md

 - The taken or border field beyond the end field is a taken field.
 In this case, if the field to its left is taken, its index must be lower.
 If the field to the right is taken, its index must be higher.
 - It is the border.
 Add together the x- and y-coordinates to get a value.
 A higher value is closer to the end corner.
 Here, we compare the border field straight ahead and on its left, and we want the first-mentioned to be the smaller.

-I have applied this rule rotated clockwise (besides mirroring it, or course), so that the live end can both come from the bottom and the right.
+I have applied this rule rotated clockwise (besides mirroring it, of course), so that the live end can both come from the bottom and the right.
 But it can also come from the left in this example:

 <img align="top" src="References/1010_2.svg" width="42.86%"/>